How to use HTTP Request Header

 Frequently Asked Questions

-How can I use HTTP request headers in PDF rendering?
+How can I render a URL to PDF with HTTP request headers in C#?

-What is the purpose of the Authorization header?
+What is the role of the Authorization header in HTTP requests?

-What is an example of using HTTP request headers in PDF rendering?
+Which common HTTP request headers can be used in PDF rendering?

-Can the rendered PDF be exported in different formats?
+Is it possible to export the rendered PDF in different formats?

 Software Engineer